trellisAI/shadow/README.md

 - Agents are isolated plugins implementing well-defined interfaces.
 - Easily install, configure, or remove agents as your needs evolve.
-- Example:
-    - `ChatAgent`: for conversations
-    - `CalendarAgent`: for managing events
-    - `CodeAgent`: for coding help

 ## Roadmap